 The Netherlands gets its name from the fact that around a quarter of this small north western European nation lies below sea level.
 Beyond its traditional associations with windmills and clogs, it is one of the most developed and wealthy nations in the world, with a largely urban population (it is one of the most densely populated countries in Europe).
 The country is known for its tolerant and liberal ethos, and boasts a wealth of great student cities – none of which are more than a bicycle ride (the nation’s preferred mode of transport) away from some picturesque countryside.

-It is also home to one of the world’s oldest – dating back to the 16th century – and most highly respected systems of higher education.
+The Netherlands is also home to one of the world’s oldest and most highly respected systems of higher education, dating back to the 16th century.
 The 2012/13 QS World University Rankings include 13 Dutch universities - all within the world's top 500, and an impressive six in the global top 100.
 The nation’s highest ranking institution is the University of Amsterdam at 50th in the world, with Leiden University (the country’s oldest institution) and Utrecht University not too far behind, at 75= and 80th respectively.

 Combine this quality with relatively favorable tuition rates and plenty of English language courses (the Dutch are generally known for their fluency in English as a second language) and you can begin to see why nearly 45,000 international students were studying in the Netherlands in 2009.
 Consider the Netherlands if you’re looking for a European study destination which offers you a little bit of everything.